yongjinjiang/Web-visualization-dashboard/README.md

 <img src="./Images/app.png " width="600" height="400">

    - The web-link for the app of this project is [here](https://yongjinjiang.github.io/Web-visualization-dashboard/).
+   - Main tools used in this project:html/css, [Bootstrap](https://getbootstrap.com/).

 ## Usage
    - Clone this repo as well as the [repo for Python-APIs](https://github.com/yongjinjiang/Python-API).
 Use the main.ipynb of the second repo to generate a new list of cities and collect new png figures for the current weather data.
 Feed those figures into ./Resources folder of the current project.
 Then, you can open the index.html and play with the dashboard.
 You might get different observations from mine described in the following.